-- Normal maintenance of boat, or any component thereof, including but not limited to alignment, adjustments, connectors, saltwater/brackish water corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets, impellers, carpet backing. - Gel coat finish or colorfastness of gel coat finish, blisters, chrome plated, anodized or aluminum finish or colorfastness of finish. - Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique, or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house, third party or unauthorized Nautique dealer. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.
+- Normal maintenance of boat, or any component thereof, including but not limited to, vinyl care, alignment, adjustments, connectors, corrosion, and wear items including, but not limited to, non-skid material, battery, bushings, packing material, bulbs, seals, gaskets, impellers, carpet backing, wearable tower accessories/parts. - Gelcoat finish or colorfastness of gelcoat finish, blisters, chrome plated, anodized or aluminum finish or colorfastness or fading of finish, on carpet or vinyl. - Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of or improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house, third party, or unauthorized dealer. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.